mukaiizawa/Paren/man/man3/split.md

 The function `split` creates a list of words that are split using delimiters.

 # RETURN VALUE
-Return a list of the words in the `STRING`, using `SEPARATOR` as the delimiter string.
+Returns a list of the words in the `STRING`, using `SEPARATOR` as the delimiter string.

 If `STRING` is empty string, returns `nil`.